-Early Life of S. Ramanujan
+Early Life of Srinivasa Ramanujan

-, Tamil Nadu.
+Srinivasa Iyengar Ramanujan was born on 22nd of December, 1887 in Erode, Tamil Nadu.
+He struggled with poverty during his childhood days.
+However he was talented in mathematics.
 Ramanujan failed to complete his formal studies after Matriculation, due to his lack of attendance to the subjects other than mathematics.
 He failed twice in the Fine Arts degree exam.
 Once his formal education was over, he had to face a lot of difficulties in earning his livelihood.
 He actively started searching for jobs, after his marriage with Janaki.
 However, he had to wait for 5 long years before getting a job, as he did not have any formal educational certificate with him.

-Career of S. Ramanujan
+Career of Srinivasa Ramanujan

-soon granted S. Ramanujan a good scholarship of Rs 25 per month from his personal funds so that Ramanujan could pursue his passion for mathematics without even having a job.
+While pursuing for job, Srinivasa Iyengar Ramanujan travelled extensively to Chennai and the neighbouring towns and during this course; he met several mathematicians who became his friends.
+As a result of which he got a chance to meet R. Ramchandra Rao, the Collector of Nellore.
+He soon granted S. Ramanujan a good scholarship of Rs 25 per month from his personal funds so that Ramanujan could pursue his passion for mathematics without even having a job.
+He also arranged a job for him and Ramanujan soon joined in a clerical post in the Madras Port Trust.
+He was a Class III Grade-IV Clerk.
 Apart from studying mathematics, Ramanujan also started contributing research papers in the newly started Journal of the Indian Mathematical Society.

-Achievements of S. Ramanujan
+Achievements of Srinivasa Ramanujan

-has issued a commemorative stamp to pay tribute and honour the 75th anniversary birth of Ramanujan in 1962.
-Tamil Nadu
+• The Government of India issued a commemorative stamp to pay tribute and honour the 75th Birth Anniversary of Srinivasa Iyengar Ramanujan in 1962.

-celebrates his birthday as the State IT Day.
-The Ramanujan Journal was launched as an international publication, which included his work in areas of mathematics.
+• The Ramanujan Journal was launched as an international publication, which included his work in areas of mathematics.